gaelrivera123/FictionalSecurityAudit/README.md

 # Internal Security Audit

 <h2>Description</h2>
 This project revolves around writing an internal security audit.
 It details the processes and procedures that are done when performing a security audit.
-Specifically however, this project will feature performing an internal audit by completing a controls and compliance checklist when given a scope, goals, and risk assessment report. <br />
+Specifically however, this project will feature 2 elements of performing an internal audit by completing a controls and compliance checklist when given a scope, goals, and risk assessment report. <br />

 <h2>Tools Needed</h2>